Vista2003/HoiKay.Li/_posts/2023-08-12-ac-bury-photos.markdown

 title: "Arcade Club Bury - Through the lens of the 2000's"
 date: 2023-08-12
 categories: photography
-description: Arcade Club Bury - Through a CCD sensor
+description: Arcade Club Bury through the eyes of a CCD sensor
 author: Hoi Kay
 ---
 I've been thinking for a while that I should release some of the photos that I have taken over the years on this site, so this is my first move to do that.
 You will see more photos on this site as I *slowly* go through my photo gallery. <br>